 Our approach is therefore based on the 'Assertive Discipline' model (Lee and Marlene Canter).
 This common-sense, teacher-in-charge approach is in the best interests of all children as it provides all learners with the security of a safe learning environment.
 It states that no child should prevent the teacher from teaching or another child from learning.
-It stipulates that
+It ensures that all children can exercise their Right to Education (Article 28 UNCRC).
+It stipulates that: